reactjs/react.dev/beta/src/pages/learn/passing-data-deeply-with-context.md

 </Sandpack>

-Let's say you want multiple headers within the same `Section` to always have the same size:
+Let's say you want multiple headings within the same `Section` to always have the same size:

 <Sandpack>